JiyuanMao/onlinelibrarytest/README.md

             √ should return a 404 and a message for invalid keyword GET /books/searchauthor/:author
           when fuzzy search author is correct
-            √ should return one or more books by author you fuzzy search for (40m s)
-          when fuzzy search author is wrong
+            √ should return one or more books by author you fuzzy search for (40ms) when fuzzy search author is wrong
             √ should return a 404 and a message for invalid keyword GET /books/searchpublisher/:publisher